jawnhaas/metrics_vagrant/README.md

 This is a sample Vagrant configuration which provisions a server instance with PHP, Apache and MySQL using Chef.

 ## Project ##
 All files referenced are documented throughout, below is an overview of each file touched.
-To make the project easy to run, I manually downloaded all the cookbook dependancies.
+To make the project easy to run, I manually downloaded all the cookbook dependancies from [Chef Supermarket](https://community.opscode.com/cookbooks).
 Normally, I would use a package management system like Library or Berkshire.

 #### Vagrantfile ####
 [Vagrantfile](https://github.com/jawnhaas/metrics_vagrant/blob/master/Vagrantfile)